blacktwist/lemonsqueezy-to-chartmogul/README.md

 At the end of the process all the customers, subscriptions, invoices, will be created.

-To update the data, delete all the content of the ChartMogul source, and run the script again.
+To update the data, run the script again.

 ### Roadmap